varnish/Varnish-Book/varnish_book.rst

    :align: center
    :width: 100%

-   Figure :counter:`figures`: HTTP request/response control flow diagram
+   Figure :counter:`figure`: HTTP request/response control flow diagram

 The client sends an HTTP request to the server which returns an HTTP response with the message body.